-There’s always a war inside your body between free radicals and your mitochondria – and as a result your metabolism is the biggest losers!
+There’s always a war inside your body between free radicals and your mitochondria – and as a result your metabolism is the biggest loser!
 Free radicals are oxygen molecules gone wild — a natural byproduct of metabolism — that can destroy cells and DNA, causing all kinds of health problems.

 The antioxidants in fruits and veggies can help neutralize some rogue free radicals, but they can’t reach the mitochondria where the majority of free radicals live.
 When your mitochondria is under attack, your metabolism can’t function efficiently.

-In a research project conducted in Mexico, it was found monounsaturated-rich oil pressed from ripe avocados can help mitochondria survive free radical attacks.
+In a research project conducted in Mexico, it was found that monounsaturated-rich oil pressed from ripe avocados can help mitochondria survive free radical attacks.
 Researchers say similar results have been proven with olive oil.
 Since avocados are nutritionally very similar to olives, there’s yet another reason to include more avocados in your diet.

 5. Avocados keep the munchies away

 A scoop of guacamole may be one of the most effective hunger-pang eliminators around.
-In a study published in Nutrition Journal, participants who ate just half of a fresh avocado with lunch reported a 40% decreased desire to eat for hours afterwards.
+In a study published in Nutrition Journal, participants who ate just half of a fresh avocado with lunch reported a 40% decreased desire to eat for hours afterward.
 A two-tablespoon serving of guacamole on healthy foods such as eggs, salads, or grilled meats can keep you satisfied longer, and as a bonus, adds a little extra fatty flavor to your meal.